dustinpfister/hexo_sitesource/source/_posts/nodejs-nopt.md

 In addition I could make it so the tool always looks for soft coded values in a json file that may exist in certain paths.
 However getting into that would be off topic, so I will just be covering the idea of superseding hard coded option defaults by way of arguments defined from the CLI.

-nopt takes a look at process.argv, and makes an object with valid keys and corresponding values that can be used to augment my hard coded options object.
+[nopt](https://www.npmjs.com/package/nopt) takes a look at process.argv, and makes an object with valid keys and corresponding values that can be used to augment my hard coded options object.
 It is a great way to help make sure that no invalid values ever get set, and to help handle how things should be done in the event of an invalid option when parsing options given from an end user of the tool.

 ## Invalid options.

 It is possible to define an invalid option handler.
 This will be called in the event that one of the options did not parse properly.
 Say you have an option that needs to be a number, and only a number.
-The invaild handler will be called if the string "foo" is given for that option that should be a number.
+The invalid handler will be called if the string "foo" is given for that option that should be a number.

 ```js
     // invalid argument handler.